 Electrical burn injuries result when an electrical current passes into and through the body.
-Electrical burns may affect, harm or destroy the functioning of internal organs.
+Electrical burns may affect, harm, or destroy the functioning of internal organs.
 Damage to the exterior skin tissue is also a frequent result of electrical burns.
-Electrical burns may affect various bodily parts, including:
+Electrical burns may affect various body parts, including:

 - Heart rhythm, abnormal heart activity,

 - Various injuries

 Personal Injury Lawsuit for Electrical Burns

 An individual who experienced an electrical burn should be examined by a doctor for external and internal injuries.
 If an electrical burn injury was caused by the negligent or intentional conduct of another, the burn victim should consult with an experienced West Virginia injury attorney to discuss whether a personal injury claim for damages may be appropriate.
 A personal injury lawsuit may seek compensation for: